 Use a mile-tracking app.
 One easy method to track miles is to download a mile-tracking app.
 There are many app options.
 Two popular options are Stride Tax (free) and MileIQ ($5.99 billed monthly for unlimited trips, free for the first 40 trips).
 Both apps work by using the location on your phone to track mileage automatically.
 All you need to do is turn on the app and start the tracking mechanism.
 Both apps produce a mileage log that you can use if you are audited by the IRS.

 Use your Uber or Lyft app to track mileage deductions (not recommended).
 Uber and Lyft note how many miles you’ve driven with the app on, including miles logged in between passenger trips.
 However, this number may not be as accurate as tracking your own miles and does not produce a mileage log that you can show the IRS.
 It may also be tricky to rely on this system if you drive for both Lyft and Uber and switch between the two apps.
-Some Uber drivers have reported that their app only tracks mileage when a passenger is in the car, therefore missing mileage driven between rides.

 If you haven’t tracked your own mileage, you can use your Uber and Lyft records, total mileage (from your odometer), credit cards and other receipts to piece together a mileage log.
 Unfortunately, this can be an arduous task, so it’s always better to record mileage from the beginning.